Location: 36.84°N 10.33°E

 Both first mentioned ports were located inside the city walls and closed by a chain (limen kleistos), and the third was located on the water edge outside the city-walls.

 As far as we can reconstruct harbour evolutions today, Phoenicians from Sidon first settled near the Antonine baths during the Bronze Age, followed by Phoenicians from Tyre who landed on the beach in front of the Byrsa hill around 800 BC and built a fortified city on the hill.
-This landing place was outside the city walls, and probably soon got some timber landing stages, but it might be assumed that a maritime people like these Phoenicians would soon need a proper harbour to host a respectable navy.
+This landing place was outside the city walls, possibly sheltered by a sand spit growing from north to south as suggested by Ennabli (1992, p 200), and probably soon got some timber landing stages.
 Some archaeological evidence was found by Hurst and Stager (1978), showing a 15 to 20 m wide and 2 m deep salt-water canal probably leading from the Tophet area to the circular port area.

 Both the rectangular commercial port and the circular military port (the Cothon) were built inside the city walls and closed by heavy chains (Appian, Libyca, 96).
-The coastal part of the city wall was built around 400 BC (Rakob, in Ennabli, 1992), and had a city gate in Quartier Magon, proving there was much activity in that eastern shore area.
+The coastal part of the city wall was built around 400 BC (Rakob, in Ennabli, 1992), and had a city gate in Quartier Magon, proving there was much activity in that eastern shore area which extended ca. 50 m further out to sea (Paskoff, 1991).
 The rectangular port was built between 300 BC and 250 BC, and the circular port between 200 BC and 150 BC (Lancel, 1985 ; Ennabli, 1992).
 The north mole of the Falbe Quadrilateral, located near the southern end of the rectangular port was also built in Punic times and possibly used as a breakwater protecting the entrance of the ports (Hurst, 2010).

 After the Roman conquest (146 BC), the city was first destroyed, and after one century, Caesar ordered its reconstruction (44 BC).
-Both the rectangular and the circular ports were soon refurbished as commercial ports in order to provide Rome with olive oil and grain during the first centuries AD.
+Both the rectangular and the circular ports were soon refurbished as commercial ports, but their water depth was limited to a couple of meters.
 Around 100 AD, the rectangular basin was changed into an elongated hexagon, similar to Trajan’s basin at Portus.
-We might conjecture that the Roman cellular structures located east of the Byrsa hill were built on top of (or behind) the ancient Punic city wall.
-However, this wall may have been undermined by wave action and the area was finally abandoned for shipping.
+We might conjecture that the Roman cellular structures located east of the Byrsa hill were built on top of (or behind) the ancient Punic city wall in order to provide Rome with olive oil and grain during the first centuries AD and that larger ships could moor in that area and near the “Choma” of Falbe’s Quadrilateral.
+However, this area may have been undermined by wave action and was finally abandoned for shipping.
 A two-line coastal protection would then have been built in the 5th or 6th c.
 AD to protect the city from erosion due to wave action.
 At that time, the remaining double port system was called “Mandrakion (Mandracium)” by Procopius (Vandals, 1, 20).

-Eastern shore area.
-In order to understand the undermining action of waves on the eastern quay, we must have a closer look at the wind and wave conditions.
+In order to understand erosion by wave action on the eastern shore, we must have a closer look at the wind and wave conditions.
 The wind climate which was studied for the port of Thapsus.
 From Bizerte to Cap Bon (and even Nabeul) prevailing winds are from NW all year round.
 East and NE winds prevail only south of Nabeul and all the way down to Djerba.

-This means that in ancient times, the eastern shore area was on open sea but that it was fairly protected from prevailing NW winds and waves.
-Such an outer quay located just in front the Byrsa hill might even go back to early Phoenician times.
+This means that in ancient times, the eastern shore area was on open sea but that it was fairly protected from prevailing NW storms and could be used for beaching ships.
 It would later have been used (perhaps for short stops of ships) in conjunction with the inner port after the latter was built.
-As this outer quay could be attacked by NE waves, we might conjecture that it has been undermined by erosion, so that it finally had to be protected or replaced by rubble.
+As this shore could be attacked by NE waves, we might conjecture that it has been eroded, so that it finally had to be protected by rubble.
 The second line of rubble defence was possibly added somewhat later.
 (Hurst, 2010, calls it “boulder seawall”).
-The result was that no ship could reach the outer quay anymore and that the inner ports must have taken over all traffic.
+The result was that no ship could reach the eastern shore anymore.

 Further (fascinating) reading on: